 The Manager adopts an Enterprise Risk Management (ERM) Framework which sets out the required environmental and organisational components for managing risk in an integrated, systematic and consistent manner.
 The ERM Framework and related policies are reviewed annually.

 The Manager consistently seeks to improve and strengthen its ERM Framework.
-As part of the ERM Framework, the Manager, among other things, undertakes and performs a Risk and Control Self-Assessment (RCSA) process.
-As a result of the RCSA process, the Manager produces and maintains a risk register which identifies the material risks CRCT Group faces and the corresponding internal controls it has in place to manage or mitigate those risks.
+As part of the ERM Framework, the Manager, among other things, undertakes and performs a Risk and Control Self-Assessment (RCSA) annually.
+As a result of the RCSA, the Manager produces and maintains a risk register which identifies the material risks the CRCT Group faces and the corresponding internal controls it has in place to mitigate those risks.
 The material risks are reviewed annually by the AC and the Board.
 The AC also reviews the approach of identifying and assessing risks and internal controls in the risk register.
-The system of risk management and internal controls is reviewed and, where appropriate, refined by the Manager, the AC and the Board.
+The system of risk management and internal controls is reviewed and, where appropriate, refined regularly by the Manager, the AC and the Board.
 Where relevant, reference is made to the best practices and guidance in the Risk Governance Guidance for Listed Boards issued by the Corporate Governance Council.

 The Manager has established an approach on how risk appetite is defined, monitored and reviewed for CRCT Group.
 Approved by the Board, CRCT Group’s RAS addresses the management of material risks faced by CRCT Group.
 Alignment of CRCT Group’s risk profile to the RAS is achieved through various communication and monitoring mechanisms put in place across the various functions within the Manager.

 More information on the Manager’s ERM Framework can be found in the Enterprise Risk Management section on pages 47 to 49 of this Annual Report.